-You will then need to use an external IR filter to capture an IR photo or an IR blocking filter to take a normal photo.
+You will then need to use an external IR filter to capture an IR photo of an IR blocking filter to take a standard photograph.

 Since the filter that blocks infrared light was removed from the camera, you no longer need to worry about the long exposure times.